-13.07 The principal criterion for appointment to positions in the Faculty is academic and professional excellence as

-- generally understood in Faculty practice and as embodied in principles which form part of this collective agreement. - in respect of Osgoode Hall Law School employees.
+- 13.09 The principal criterion for appointment to positions in the Faculty is academic and professional excellence as generally understood in Faculty practice and as embodied in principles which form part of this collective agreement. - 13.10 The University shall have an Employment Equity Plan in respect of Osgoode Hall Law School employees.
 The Employment Equity groups recognized under the Employment Equity Plan include the four (4) designated Affirmative Action categories having specific application to the appointment process based on their external and internal representation (women, visible minorities (racialized persons), aboriginal (indigenous) persons and persons with disabilities) and, in addition to the Affirmative Action categories, LGBTQ2.
 Recognition of these Employment Equity groups will be reflected in the University's self-identification survey.